gallantlab/himalaya/doc/models.rst

 RidgeCV and KernelRidgeCV
 -------------------------

-In practice in ridge regression and kernel ridge regression, because the hyperparameter :math:`\alpha` is unknown, it is typically selected through a grid-search with cross-validation.
+In practice, because the ridge regression and kernel ridge regression hyperparameter :math:`\alpha` is unknown, it is typically selected through a grid-search with cross-validation.
 In cross-validation, we split the data set into a training set :math:`(X_{train}, y_{train})` and a validation set :math:`(X_{val}, y_{val})`.
-Then, we train the model on the training set, and evaluate the generalization performances on the validation set.
+Then, we train the model on the training set, and evaluate the generalization performance on the validation set.
 We perform this process for multiple hyperparameter candidates :math:`\alpha`, typically defined over a grid of log-spaced values.
 Finally, we keep the candidate leading to the best generalization performance, as measured by the validation